Not all experts look at

 What it is: The ability to think about something in more than one way

 Example: A student might use this skill to answer a math problem in two ways or to find relationships between different concepts.

 What it is: The ability to ignore distractions and resist temptation

 Example: A child might use this skill to keep from blurting out an answer in class.
 It helps kids regulate their emotions and keep from

 Here are some other skills that might be hard for people who struggle with executive function.

 Reflection: Reflection is a process that allows people to stop and think before they respond to something.
 This skill is key for solving problems.
 The more kids practice reflection, the better they get at it.

-Processing Speed: Kids need to go through the reflection process quickly to solve problems on time.
+: Kids need to go through the reflection process quickly to solve problems on time.
 That’s where processing speed comes in.
 Some experts view this skill as the engine that drives how well people use executive functioning skills to solve problems and achieve goals.

 You might also hear about something called “

-hot executive function.”
+.”
 This comes into play in situations that aren’t emotionally “neutral.”
 It helps people manage their emotional reactions.
 Kids might rely on hot executive function during a spelling bee to keep their excitement or anxiety in check.
 Others might use it to resist temptation.